AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/retract12.md

 title: 'retract/[1,2]'
 group: Prolog Database
 predicates:
+- {sig: 'retract', args: {
-- {sig: 'retract/1', desc: 'removes a clause from the database'}
+    1: 'removes a clause from the database',
-- {sig: 'retract/2', desc: 'removes a clause specified by a database reference'}
+    2: 'removes a clause specified by a database reference' }}
 - {sig: 'erase/1', desc: 'removes a clause from the database'}
 ---